Distillation is a valuable skill for any person to have. You can also use water distillers for other types of distillation.

 Plastic Sheet Solar Still

 It is debatable how much water you can get from using a few basic items and the sun.
-The videos below show how basic solar stills are made.
+The video below show how basic solar stills are made.
 I think that something like this could help keep you alive during a major situation, but you would still need more water, especially if you had to use very basic materials.

 D-Still Emergency Water Distillation System